GroupDebate: Enhancing the Efficiency of Multi-Agent Debate Using Group Discussion: Experiments

 \subsection{Experimental Setup}

-\paragraph{Tasks and Metrics.} To demonstrate the accuracy and effectiveness of different methods, we adopt total token cost, accuracy (ACC) as evaluation metrics.
-Additionally, we select four representative tasks related to logical reasoning and mathematical tasks to evaluate our methods, namely Arithmetic \cite{brown2020language}, GSM8K \cite{cobbe2021training}, MMLU \cite{hendrycks2020measuring}, and MATH \cite{hendrycks2021measuring}.
+\paragraph{Tasks and Metrics.} To demonstrate the accuracy and effectiveness of different methods, we adopt total token cost and accuracy (ACC) as evaluation metrics.
+Additionally, we select five representative tasks related to logical reasoning and mathematical tasks to evaluate our methods, namely Arithmetic \cite{brown2020language}, GSM8K \cite{cobbe2021training}, MMLU \cite{hendrycks2020measuring}, MATH \cite{hendrycks2021measuring} and GPQA \cite{rein2023gpqa}.

-\paragraph{Baselines.} We conduct a comparison of the efficiency and accuracy between GroupDebate (GD) and the following methods: (1) Chain-of-Thought (CoT) \cite{wei2023chainofthought}.
-(2) Reflection \cite{shinn2023reflexion}, with the trail number set to 3.
-(3) Self-Consistency with Chain-of-Thought (CoT-SC) \cite{wang2023selfconsistency}, where CoT-SC(40) represents CoT-SC with 40 reasoning paths.
-(4) multi-agent debate (MAD) \cite{liang2023encouraging}, to ensure fair comparisons, we also conduct the experiment of the MAD under various agent and round configurations.
-Both GD(5,3) and MAD(5,3) indicate the use of 5 agents and 3 rounds.
+\paragraph{Baselines.} To evaluate the performance of GroupDebate (GD), We conduct a comparison of the efficiency and accuracy between GD and the following methods: (1) Chain-of-Thought (CoT) \cite{wei2023chainofthought}, which employs a sequential reasoning process to generate solutions; (2) Self-Consistency with Chain-of-Thought (CoT-SC) \cite{wang2023selfconsistency}, an enhanced version of CoT that aggregates multiple reasoning paths to improve robustness, where CoT-SC(40) specifically denotes the use of 40 reasoning paths; (3) multi-agent debate (MAD) \cite{liang2023encouraging}, a collaborative approach where multiple agents engage in iterative discussions to refine their solutions.
+For MAD, we explore various configurations by varying the number of agents and debate rounds.
+For example, both GD(5,3) and MAD(5,3) indicate configurations utilizing 5 agents and 3 rounds, allowing for a direct comparison of their performance under identical experimental conditions.

 \paragraph{Implementation Details.} We set the number of rounds of intra-group debate to 2 in GD.
 Additionally, we only retain output from the last round or summary generated from the last stage.
-Our experiments are conducted using the GPT-3.5-turbo-0301 language model \cite{ouyang2022training}.
-In order to prevent the input prompt token exceeding the GPT-3.5 limit, the MAD defaults to using the summary \cite{du2023improving}.
-For all baselines and GD, we conduct ten sets of tests separately, calculate the average, and mark the range of variation.
+Our experiments are conducted using the following models: \texttt{GPT-3.5-turbo} \texttt{-0301}, \texttt{GPT-4-0613}, \texttt{DeepSeek-R1-Distill-Qwen-32B}, \texttt{DeepSeek-R1} and \texttt{DeepSeek-V3}.
+In order to prevent the input prompt token exceeding the context limit, the MAD defaults to using the summary \cite{du2023improving}.
+For all baselines and GD, we conduct five independent experiments separately and calculate the average.
 We evaluate these methods in a zero-shot setting, and the details about prompts are illustrated in Appendix \ref{appendix:prompts}.